Dark Souls (video game): Plot

-The opening cutscene of dark souls establishes the premise of the game.
-Dragons once ruled the world during the "Age of Ancients."
+The opening cutscene establishes the premise of the game.
+Everlasting Dragons once ruled over the world during the "Age of Ancients."
 A primordial fire known as the First Flame manifests in the world, establishing a distinction between life and death, and light and dark.
-Four beings find "Lord Souls" near the First Flame, granting immense power: Gwyn: the Lord of Sunlight, Nito: the First of the Dead, the Witch of Izalith, and the Furtive Pygmy.
-Gwyn, Nito, and the Witch use their new power to destroy the dragons and take control over the world, while the Furtive Pygmy is said to be forgotten, and thus begins the "Age of Fire."
+A being known as Gwyn happens upon the First Flame and along with his allies use their new power to destroy the dragons and take control over the world, while the Furtive Pygmy is said to be forgotten, and thus begins the "Age of Fire."
 Over time, as the First Flame begins to fade while humans rise in power, Gwyn sacrifices himself to prolong the Age of Fire.
-The main story takes place towards the end of this second Age of Fire, at which point humanity is said to be afflicted with an undead curse related to a circular, flaming symbol on their bodies known as the Darksign.
+The main story takes place towards the end of this second Age of Fire, at which point humanity is said to be afflicted with an undead curse related to a symbol on their bodies known as the Darksign.
 Those humans afflicted with the undead curse perpetually resurrect after death until they eventually lose their minds, a process referred to as "hollowing."

 The player character is a cursed undead, locked away in an undead asylum.
 After escaping the asylum, the player travels to Lordran to ring the Bells of Awakening.
-The bells awaken Kingseeker Frampt, who tells the player to ascend to Anor Londo, the home of the Gods.
-In Anor Londo, Gwynevere instructs the player to succeed Lord Gwyn and fulfil the prophecy.
-To accomplish this, the player must acquire the Lord Souls of the Witch of Izalith, Nito, and shards of Gwyn's own Lord Soul given to the Four Kings, and to the dragon Seath the Scaleless.
-Optionally, the player may encounter Darkstalker Kaathe, who encourages the player not to link the fire, but to let it die out and usher in the Age of Dark instead, due to humanity being created from the Furtive Pygmy's own Dark Soul.
-Once the player acquires the Lord Souls, they travel to the Kiln of the First Flame to battle Gwyn.
+The bells awaken Kingseeker Frampt who tells the player to ascend to Anor Londo, the home of the Gods.
+After fighting through the nearly abandoned city, the player discovers the daughter of Gwyn, Gwynevere, who instructs the player to succeed Lord Gwyn and fulfill the prophecy.
+To accomplish this, the player must acquire the souls of Gwynn's primordial allies and return them to the flame in order to rekindle it.
+Optionally, the player may encounter Darkstalker Kaathe, who encourages the player not to link the fire but to let it die out and usher in the Age of Dark instead.
+After acquiring all the Lord Souls, the player travels to the Kiln of the First Flame to battle Gwyn.
 Once Gwyn has been defeated, the player has the choice of linking the flame to preserve the Age of Fire or letting it die out to instigate the Age of Dark.

 Artorias of the Abyss

-In the Artorias of the Abyss expansion, the player is dragged into the past by Manus, Father of the Abyss, to the land of Oolacile, which is being corrupted by Manus after the people awoke and angered him.
-Artorias, one of Lord Gwyn's four knights, goes to defeat Manus and rescue Princess Dusk.
-However, Artorias is defeated and corrupted by the abyss, and the player must defeat him.
-The player then goes on to defeat Manus, although the victory is later attributed to Artorias.
+In the Artorias of the Abyss expansion, the Chosen Undead is dragged into the past to the fallen land of Oolacile in an effort to rescue Princess Dusk of Oolacile and ascertain the fate of her would-be rescuer, the Knight Artorias.
+The player soon discovers that Artorias was defeated by Manus, the Lord of the Abyss, and left in a corrupted and feral state.
+After reaching the Chasm of the Abyss, the player defeats Manus.
+Unfortunately, the player finds Princess Dusk in a catatonic condition.